 If you or your loved one has suffered from any of these forms of negligent treatment causing you harm, injury, emotional distress/trauma or any other complications, or death due to doctor’s negligence you may be able to file a lawsuit against the hospital or its staff for being negligent and breaching their duty of care towards you.

-How To Prove Hospital Negligence?
+How To Prove That You Suffered Harm Because of Negligence?

 There are four D’s of medical negligence which must be established to prove a case of hospital negligence.
 These are;